TARGENE/TMLECLI.jl/docs/src/estimatorfile.md

 ## Description of the file

 In order to provide maximum flexibility as to the choice of learning algorithms, the estimator file is a plain [Julia](https://julialang.org/) file.
-It merely must define a [NamedTuple](https://docs.julialang.org/en/v1/base/base/#Core.NamedTuple) called `tmle_spec` with 5 fields as follows:
+It must define a [NamedTuple](https://docs.julialang.org/en/v1/base/base/#Core.NamedTuple) called `tmle_spec` with 5 fields as follows:

 ```julia